SpringRoll/SpringRoll/src/state/README.md

   console.log('Value changed from', oldValue, 'to', newValue);
 });

-// the property can be changed similar to the previous case, and the handler will be triggered appropriately isPaused.value = true;
+// the property can change similarly to the previous case, the handler triggering appropriately isPaused.value = true;
 ```